 Primary prevention measures include identifying patients who are at risk for delirium and modifying environments to optimize orientation and normal sleep-wake cycles.

-AD risk factors include advancing age, especially over 85; first degree relatives with onset under the age of 65; apolipoprotein-e4 gene; history of severe traumatic brain injury or multiple repetitive injuries; cerebrovascular disease, homocysteinemia; and low level of education.10 Protective factors for AD may include use of nonsteroidal anti-inflammatory drugs, moderate intake of wine, coffee, and regular exercise.11
+AD risk factors include advancing age, especially over 85; first degree relatives with onset under the age of 65; apolipoprotein-e4 gene; female gender, history of severe traumatic brain injury or multiple repetitive injuries; cerebrovascular disease, homocysteinemia; and low level of education.10 Protective factors for AD may include use of nonsteroidal anti-inflammatory drugs, moderate intake of wine, coffee, and regular exercise.11

 For other dementias, risk factors and primary prevention measures include: